Mushy Peas Recipe

-Marrowfat peas are also used for wasabi peas, so you may have eaten them and not even know it.
+Marrowfat peas are also used for wasabi peas, so you may have eaten them and not even known it.
 You can make this dish with fresh peas but the texture is not the same so if you can find dried green peas they will get the dish tasting and being closer to the real thing.

 Normally the words mushy and peas (or any dish) don’t usually go together because who wants to eat mushy peas?
 Most of us eat peas that are juicy and plump but this is a traditional British dish where you want the peas mushy and they taste so good (ask any Brit they will tell you).

 Because the peas are dried they have to soaked in boiling water overnight.
 Not a lot of work involved, just time.
-The peas soak in a nice hot tub with baking soda while you get your beauty rest and they are ready for cooking.
+The peas soak in a nice hot tub with baking soda (bicarbonate of soda) which helps them soften, while you get your beauty rest and they are ready for cooking.

 The next day, they get simmered in salted water for about 20 minutes and you have perfect mushy peas.
 They’re good for you too.
 Whoever said British food is not healthy?